christianalfoni/reactx/docs/06_data_fetching.md

 ### 2. Revalidate on mutations

 Refetch data every time a mutation is performed.
 This type of approach gives a stronger guarantee that whenever the client makes a mutation the data will be synced with what is actually on the server.
-This stronger guarantee has a cost as by default all data references will change, meaning components are not able to compare what data references is still the same.
+This stronger guarantee has a cost though.
+By default all data references will change on every mutation, meaning components are not able to compare what data references is still the same.

 ```ts
 const createData = (backend) => {